-11. GENDER DIVERSITY
+11. Diversity

 In April 2016 the Company established a Diversity Policy.
-It can be downloaded from the Company's website at: www. investsmart.com.au/shareholder-centre/governance.
+It can be downloaded from the Company's website at: www.investsmart.com.au/shareholder-centre/governance.

 The Company has policies and procedures in place in relation to employment opportunities for women.
+The Board has not set measurable objectives for achieving diversity.
 The Board believes these policies and procedures best suit the Company given its size and stage of development.
+The company employs less than 100 staff and is not a "relevant employer" under the Workplace Gender Equality Act.

-The Company does not currently have any women on the Board or within the Key Management Personnel (as identified in the 2017 Annual Report) however, 35% of the employees in the Group are women.
+The Company does not currently have any women on the Board or within the senior executives (Key Management Personnel identified in the 2018 Annual Report).
+However, 39% of the employees in the Group are women.
 The Company will seek to maintain or increase this level of women employees in the future and to reflect gender diversity within the Board and Key Management Personnel.